 Ileal Pouch Surgery

-You may be frustrated that medications or other therapies have failed to reduce your painful symptoms of ulcerative colitis.
-You might also be frightened by the thought of surgery to remove your colon.
+We understand that you may be frustrated that medications or other therapies have failed to reduce your painful symptoms of ulcerative colitis.
+You may also be nervous about having surgery to remove your colon.

-Ileal pouch surgery, or ileal pouch anal anastomosis (IPAA), is an advanced surgical therapy that allows patients to live a normal, pain-free life, without the inconvenience of an external ileostomy bag.
+Ileal pouch surgery, or ileal pouch anal anastomosis (IPAA), is an advanced surgical therapy that can allow you to live a normal, pain-free life, without the inconvenience of an external ileostomy bag.